Code-Institute-Submissions/crwst/readme/testing.md

 If the payment or order details are invalid the user is given that feedback and asked to check their details.

-The checkout success view is defensively programmed so that only the creator of the order or a superuser can see this.
-It is so the url cannot be bypassed and sensitive data isn't visible.

 This user story is achieved.

 ![Order Confirmation](images/userstories/orderconf.JPG)